Also known as

 Blue Lily, African Lily, Bloulelie, Agapant (Afr.), Isicakathi (Xhosa), Ubani (Zulu), Agapanthus 'Wilgenhof Blue', Lily of the Nile, Blue lily, Agapant, Isicakathi, Ubani

-Agapanthus praecox is a popular blue or white flowering evergreen perennial with ribbon-like leaves.
-Well placed in borders and on mass for a striking visual display.
+Agapanthus praecox is a popular blue or white flowering perennial from the Amaryllidaceae family.
+It forms ribbon-like leaves and is well placed in borders and 'en masse' for a striking visual display.
 Probably one of the the most cultivated flowers - frequently found in all types of gardens - in South Africa, it may be evergreen or deciduous, depending on where it's grown.
 This plant is considered fairly hardy and waterwise (drought resistant) with a thick rhizome to carry it through droughts.
 Known also as African Lily, Common Agapanthus or Blue Lily, Agapanthus praecox is easy to grow, but must get at least a small amount of water in summer to thrive.
-The long stems give rise to blue or white balls of flowers, these are often used as cut flowers.
-It can grow in full sun to partial shade, but with less light will likely produce fewer flowers, especially in more shady areas.
+The long stems give rise to blue or white balls of flowers, which are often used as cut flowers.
+It prefers full sun, but with less light it will likely produce fewer flowers, especially in more shady areas.
 It needs a sheltered position - away from cold winds and rain - to thrive.
 ZA Distribution: Eastern Cape, Western Cape.

 Harvest seeds after flowering (when the capsules have dried out).
 Cut flower stalks during flowering for a beautiful display in a vase.

 The best time to lift and divide agapanthus is Autumn after they have finished flowering.
 Evergreen varieties should be divided once every four years to continue producing good flowers.